Current Restart Guidance

 Face masks are mandatory unless medically exempt.
 When interacting outdoors it is compulsory for children and young people and staff to wear face coverings at drop-off and pick-up points outside.
 When participating in activities outside face coverings must be worn when the two meter distancing rule cannot be upheld.

-Staff may permit a number of groups in different rooms of the building with a maximum of 25 young people (not including staff) per group of which the total number of young people does not exceed 75% capacity of the building.
+Staff may permit a number of groups in different rooms of the building as long as the total number of young people does not exceed 90% capacity of the building.
 Access routes which provide entry into the immediate group space should be used by the group where entrances exist to avoid group contact.

 There is no limit on the number of children and young people engaging using outdoor spaces.
 Where the two metre social distancing rule cannot be maintained, face coverings must be worn unless medically exempt.